 Consider this example where I have sorted posts by their title.

 We will be sorting the list first and then give it to the for loop for output.

-Adding Custom Domain to Github Pages Website Adding Facebook Like Button to Jekyll Blog Adding Sitemap to Jekyll Blog Adding Top Bar to Websites Best Way to Add or Create New Pages in Jekyll
+Add or Edit Jekyll Posts through a Browser Adding Custom Domain to Github Pages Website Adding Facebook Like Button to Jekyll Blog Adding Sitemap to Jekyll Blog Adding Top Bar to Websites

-Let’s arrange it in the reverse order of alphabets.
+Let’s arrange it in the reverse order of titles.

 Why did I start WebJeda?
 Why did I choose Jekyll over WordPress?!
-The easiest search option for Jekyll The Unconventional Share Bar for Jekyll without using JS!
-Sync Files and Folders with Github Pages
+The easiest search option for Jekyll Sync Files and Folders with Github Pages Simple Share Bar for Jekyll without JS!

 What we see here is that the posts are rendered in reverse alphabetical order.
 I have used thos feature in a website of mine to arrange podcasts by author, in the homepage.